DMacMakes/dmacdocs/content/en/torrens/ise102/week11/_index.md

 ## More Collisions

-If we can check for border hits, it should be super easy to check if we've hit other stuff.
+We already know how to check if Batty  collisions and make batty teleport. it should be super easy to check if we've hit other stuff.

 ### Adding Other Things